Nicholas D'Agosto

+After supporting roles in the films Rocket Science (2007) and Extreme Movie (2008), D'Agosto had his breakout with a starring role in the teen sex comedy film Fired Up!
+(2009).
+In the 2010s, D'Agosto had the lead role in the supernatural horror film Final Destination 5 (2011) and a supporting role in Dirty Girl (2010) before transitioning primarily to television.
+He had a main role as Dr. Ethan Haas on season 1 of the Showtime series Masters of Sex (2013) and had a recurring, later main, role as Harvey Dent on the Fox superhero series Gotham (2014–2016).
+In the late 2010s, he had a lead role as Josh Segal on the NBC sitcom Trial & Error (2017–2018).

 Early life

 D'Agosto was born in Omaha, Nebraska, the son of Deanna Rae (née Vellinga) and Alan D'Agosto, Omaha's major Arby's restaurant franchisee.
 His mother is from Sioux City, Iowa, while his father is from Omaha.

 He has two older brothers, Andrew and Patrick, and two younger sisters, Julie and Katie.

-D'Agosto was raised Catholic and selected Genesius of Rome, the patron saint of actors, as his confirmation name.
+D'Agosto was raised Roman Catholic and selected Genesius of Rome, the patron saint of actors, as his confirmation name.
 D'Agosto said that he wanted to be a priest when he was young, then when he was 10 years old he started getting into improv.

 D'Agosto was very involved in drama and theatre growing up, acting in many different plays and musicals.
 He participated in competitive forensics speech tournaments during sixth, seventh, and eighth grades.
 He graduated from Creighton Preparatory School in 1998 and attended Marquette University, where he graduated cum laude in 2002 with a double major in history and theatre.